 - Consumption of excessive saturated fat

-- Gut problems because of reduction in amount of fibre consumed
+- Gut problems because of reduction in the amount of fibre consumed

-- Missing out on several antioxidants and phytochemical found only in carb foods
+- Missing out on several antioxidants and phytochemicals found only in carb foods

-- Several nutritional deficiencies resulting from less intake of nutrients and minerals such as folate, vitamin A, magnesium, vitamin E, iron, potassium, calcium, vitamin B6 and thiamine
+- Several nutritional deficiencies result from less intake of nutrients and minerals such as folate, vitamin A, magnesium, vitamin E, iron, potassium, calcium, vitamin B6 and thiamine

 Weight loss comes from calorie restriction and exercise.
-Cutting down on protein, fat and carbs are good for weight loss but not avoiding them altogether.
+Cutting down on protein, fat and carbs is good for weight loss but not avoiding them altogether.

 Cutting out any macronutrient can lead to both short- and long-term health effects.
-When it comes to cutting out carbs, you may see rapid weight loss because carbs are our primary source of calories.
+When it comes to cutting out carbs, you may see rapid weight loss.
 But how healthy is it?

 - Unexplained tiredness